This service is available 24 hours a day.

 You may have to pay for repairs if it's not an emergency.

-If you report an emergency repair and it turns out not to be one, you will be liable to pay the full cost of the call-out and repairs bill.
+If you report an emergency repair and it turns out not to be one you will be liable to pay the full cost of the call-out and repairs bill.
 Out of office call outs are expensive so these costs may be high.
 (See other ways to contact us with a general non-urgent enquiry.)

 What is an emergency?

 An emergency is something which happens suddenly, could not be foreseen, and could cause serious damage or destruction to property or endanger life or health.
-See what to do if you can smell gas.

 - burst pipes